ICME-India/MicroSim/Using_MicroSim_with_singularity_container.md

 # Using in Windows 10 and 11 with WSL2

-1. Install WSL2 in Windows
+1. Enable WSL from settings.
+Install WSL2 in Windows

 * Open Command Prompt in administrator Mode: